top of page

 COMMEMMORATIVE PIPES:

 The first pipe probably depicts the eccentrically-decorated cannon on Horse Guards Parade that it is photographed here alongside.
-The cannon, nicknamed 'Regents Bomb' was the laughing stock of London - perhaps that's why it was depicted on pipes.
+The cannon, nicknamed 'Regents Bomb', was the laughing stock of London - perhaps that's why it was depicted on pipes.
 The full story is here: https://janeaustenslondon.com/2014/10/14/the-regents-bombwith a satirical broadsheet here: www.britishmuseum.org/collection/object/P_1868-0808-12836 Further evidence linking the pipe with the cannon is the Prince of Wales feathers, which decorate the front on the plinth and are also on the other side of the pipe bowl (as seen on another example; this one is broken).
 Furthermore, the pipemaker - William Burstow of Blackheath Hill - was probably still at that address in 1816 when this eccentric ordnance was unveiled.

-The third pipe shows Tower Bridge, with the Prince of Wales' feathers on the other side; this was probably designed to commemorate the opening of Tower Bridge in 1894.
+The last pipe shows Tower Bridge, with the Prince of Wales' feathers on the other side; this was probably designed to commemorate the opening of Tower Bridge in 1894.
 The Prince of Wales symbol may relate to a Prince of Wales pub that the pipe was made for, or it may be because the Prince and Princess of Wales were at the opening of the bridge.

 Clay pipe bowl with Tower Bridge and P.O.W. feathe